LGV/HGV Training Courses

 In addition to the above changes for C+E licence requirements, the Driver CPC part 3 tests are also changing as follows:

-The Driver Certificate of Professional Competence (CPC) part 3 (driving ability) test is 1 of the 4 tests you must pass to drive a lorry for a living.
+The Driver Certificate of Professional Competence part 3 (driving ability) test is 1 of the 4 tests you must pass to drive a lorry for a living.

 You now need to book and take your test in 2 parts: